Velocidex/velociraptor-docs/content/blog/2022/2022-08-15-release-notes/_index.md

 with unique hunts, notebooks and clients:

 1. Organizations can be created and deleted easily with no overheads.
-2. Users can seemlessly switch between organizations using the GUI.
+2. Users can seamlessly switch between organizations using the GUI.
 3. Operations like hunting and post processing can occur across organizations.

 When looking at the latest Velociraptor GUI you might notice the